irmankim711/fraud-detection-main/database/README.md

 ### 1. Access Your Supabase Database

 1. Go to your Supabase project dashboard: https://supabase.com/dashboard
-2. Navigate to your project: `lyqyonyiyknbnljynwkn`
+2. Navigate to your project
 3. Go to the SQL Editor

 ### 2. Run the Schema Files in Order